 All inquiries for readmission for Allied Health programs should be directed to the Director of Admissions.
-Upon receipt of required documentation, all inquiries for readmission will be reviewed by the appropriate Allied Health Director and the Director of Admissions for action.
+Applicants applying for Allied Health program readmission must meet all general admissions requirements as outlined in the current Robeson Community College Catalog/Student Handbook.
+Upon receipt of required documentation, all inquiries for readmission will be reviewed by the appropriate Allied Health Program Director and the Director of Admissions for action.
 Final approval for readmission will be determined by the appropriate Allied Health Program Director.
 Applicants must meet current admission requirements.
 All requests for readmission must adhere to the timelines specified in the Allied Health admissions procedures.